-- 1. Presenting problems and relevant conditions affecting physical and mental health status (e.g. living situation, daily activities, and social support, cultural and linguistic factors and history of trauma or exposure to trauma); - 2.
-Mental health history, previous treatments dates, providers, therapeutic interventions and responses, sources of clinical data, relevant family information, lab tests, and consultation reports; and - 3.
-Physical health conditions reported by the client are prominently identified and updated; - 4.
-Name and contact information for primary care physician; - 5.
-Medications, dosages, dates of initial prescription and refills, and informed consent(s); - 6.
-Past and present use of tobacco, alcohol, and caffeine, as well as, illicit, prescribed, and over-the-counter drugs. - 7.
+- 1. Presenting problems and relevant conditions affecting physical and mental health status (e.g. living situation, daily activities, and social support, cultural and linguistic factors and history of trauma or exposure to trauma). - 2.
+Mental health history, previous treatments dates, providers, therapeutic interventions and responses, sources of clinical data, relevant family information, lab tests, and consultation reports. - 3.
+Physical health conditions reported by the client are prominently identified and updated. - 4.
+Name and contact information for primary care physician. - 5.
+Medications, dosages, dates of initial prescription and refills, and informed consent(s). - 6.
+Past and present use of tobacco, alcohol, and caffeine, as well as illicit, prescribed, and over-the-counter drugs. - 7.
 Client strengths in achieving goals. - 8.
-Special status situations and risks to client or others; - 9.
-Allergies and adverse reactions, or lack of allergies/sensitivities; - 10.
-Mental Status Examination (included on the psychosocial Assessment) - 11.
-Diagnosis consistent with the presenting problems, history, mental status examination and/or other clinical data, and, - 12.
-For children and adolescents, prenatal events, and complete developmental history, and, - 13.
+Special status situations and risks to client or others. - 9.
+Allergies and adverse reactions, or lack of allergies/sensitivities. - 10.
+Mental Status Examination (included on the psychosocial Assessment). - 11.
+Diagnosis consistent with the presenting problems, history, mental status examination and/or other clinical data.
+In cases where services are provided due to a suspected mental health disorder that has not yet been diagnosed or due to significant trauma (for clients under 21), options are available in the CMS approved ICD-10 diagnosis code list.
+These include codes for "Other specified" and "Unspecified" disorders," or "Factors influencing health status and contact with health services" (Z codes). - 12.
+For children and adolescents, prenatal events, and complete developmental history. - 13.
+All required elements in the assessment must be completed.
+Do not leave any item blank.
+If unable to answer, please put N/A for an item. - 14.
 Additional clarifying formulation information, as needed.